BIBhumika/Data-Documentation/README.md

 3. What are the peak Claims periods?

 #### Data Analysis
-Include some interesting code/features worked with
+Included some interesting code/features worked with CUBE MDX query.

 ```sql